Works & Biography

 About Lorna Marsh

-Marsh has had important solo shows at the Florida Museum of Hispanic and Latin American Art, Miami, Florida, the Jacobo Borges Museum, Caracas, Venezuela, the Real Monastery of Santa Maria de la Valldigna Fundació Jaume II el Just, Valencia, Spain, the João Ferreira Gallery, Cape Town, South Africa, the Aldo Castillo Gallery, Chicago, Illinois, the Shanghai Art Fair, Shanghai, China, among many others.
-As of 2000, she is permanently represented by the Aldo Castillo Gallery.
+Lorna Marsh’s work has been exhibited throughout the world, in solo shows in South America, Spain, the USA and South Africa and in- group shows in Italy and the USA.
+Her work is in corporate and private collections, most notably in Germany where she has a strong following, Canada, the USA and in South America.
+Including many important solo shows at the Florida Museum of Hispanic and Latin American Art, Miami, Florida, the Jacobo Borges Museum, Caracas, Venezuela, the Real Monastery of Santa Maria de la Valldigna Fundació Jaume II el Just, Valencia, Spain, the João Ferreira Gallery, Cape Town, South Africa, the Aldo Castillo Gallery, Chicago, Illinois, the Shanghai Art Fair, among many others.
+Lorna Marsh has been represented by the Aldo Castillo Gallery since 2000.

 CREATURES OF THE EARTH: The Art of Lorna Marsh by Robert P. Metzger, Ph.D.